 [00:20:18] BC: Deeply concerned over the policies of some national leaders are taking at the moment and I think disparity, center phobic chauvinistic view of society is going to damage the world in general.

 [00:20:32] CG: So we’ve got a variety of people that spoke to us about migration.
-We heard the personal story that girl that crossed the mayor of the city, the father from the Vatican Louise Arbour.
+We heard the personal story that girl that crossed the mayor of the city, the father from the Vatican, Louise Arbour.
 My sense and I do have a sort of like a strong opinion on this is at migration in general is positive.
-I think that the speed of migration will increase.
-And the third part is that it has to be regulated.
-So while I understand the positive impact and that is going to continue growing I do think that it is fair to say that a lot of people have to put rules about how many people do you allow in your country or not and and how do you make it as a positive for everybody and including your own country, your own growth.
-And I understand the fear of the other angle the receiving countries or countries or the people from the receiving countries that are scared and that are based on perception more than data but it is also fair to say yeah if you are used to having a community where you have your friends and your neighbors and your [INAUDIBLE] and so on and all of a sudden you go to the supermarket and you can no longer find the bread that you buy on Sundays because now you find [INAUDIBLE] a cultural change and you have to actually be realistic about how do you manage that so that it’s integrated and I do think that it is an issue of putting the rules of the game to make it regulated for everybody.
+I think that the speed of migration will increase, and the third part is that it has to be regulated.
+I understand the fear of the other angle, the receiving countries, or the people from the receiving countries, who are scared and are based on perception rather than data.
+But it is also fair to say, yes, if you’re used to having a community where you have your friends and your neighbours, and your habits and so on, when you go to the supermarket and you can no longer find the bread that you buy on Sunday’s because now you find tortillas, it is a shock.
+It is a cultural change and you have to actually be realistic about how do you manage that so that it’s integrated and I do think that it is an issue of putting the rules of the game to make it regulated for everybody.